MMBass/Browser-address-bar-color/readme.txt

 = 2.0 =
 * Option to color single post, bug fixed
 = 3.0 =
-* Search pages in list
+* Search pages in the list

 == Upgrade Notice ==
 = 2.0 =